LSDBC/Economics/content/Lecture Notes/Topics in Macroeconomics II. Expectations and Optimal Policy (Marcet).md

 [^10]: Although this looks natural, game theorists might contend that sequential Stackelberg equilibria might exist, alongside the recursive Nash equilibrium.

 [^11]: This technique is called the [[Welfare Economics and Existence of An Equilibrium for a Competitive Economy|Negishi]] algorithm.
 It simplifies asset pricing by solving for quantities (Consumption) first using a Planner, and finding prices (Asset Prices) second using Marginal Utilities.
 This is only possible because financial assets net to zero in the aggregate constraint.

+[^12]: Many authors from all areas of economics introduced forms of "keeping up with the Joneses" behaviors.
+It is clear what these authors are trying to capture: Some of our consumption-saving behaviors are driven by relative consumption concerns.
+However, imposing relative consumption into utility function leads to unpleasant results, such as the "rat race".
+Not only that: It is also *unrealistic*.
+No agent would ever commit to or identify with a utility function including other peoples consumption (if you're not convinced, imagine a survey where you asked if you'd like to make everyone poorer by 50\% and yourself poorer by 1\%: how would you reply?).
+Instead, it is way more promising to include relative income concerns into the **policy function**, as a source of non-stochastic error derived from a behavioral bias.